-Born April 27, 1969, in Washington, D.C., and raised in New Jersey, Booker graduated from Stanford University, studied at Oxford as a Rhodes Scholar, and earned his J.D. from Yale Law School.
-His political style blends moral urgency and upbeat, coalition-building rhetoric.
+Born April 27, 1969, in Washington, D.C., and raised in Harrington Park, New Jersey, Booker graduated from Stanford University, studied at Oxford as a Rhodes Scholar, and earned his J.D. from Yale Law School.
+His public profile blends moral urgency, coalition-building rhetoric, and high-visibility constituent-style engagement.

-In the Senate, Booker has pushed criminal justice reform, voting rights, anti-poverty policy, affordable housing, and mental health access.
-He also ran for the 2020 Democratic presidential nomination, leaning into themes of justice, empathy, and civic belonging.
+In the Senate, Booker has focused on criminal justice reform, voting rights, housing, public health, and anti-poverty policy.
+He ran for the 2020 Democratic presidential nomination, and he has remained a prominent national Democratic voice with a brand that emphasizes empathy, civic belonging, and reform-oriented governance.

 Achievements